kubernetes-study-guide/Kubernetes-Study-Guide/24_persistant_volume_claims/README.md

 - Offer equal to or more storage requested by the PVC
 - If 'volumeName' is used then pv name needs to match too.
 So may be convenient to omit this.

-In our case our PV meeds the needs of the PVC so the PVC successfully bounds itself to the PVC, i.e. the PVC successfully claimed the PV:
+In our case our PV meeds the needs of the PVC so the PVC successfully 'bounds' itself to the PVC, i.e. the PVC successfully claimed the PV:

 ```bash
 # kubectl get pvc